SkylaaaX/SkylaaaX/README.md

 - 👋 Hi, I’m Skyla Fox
-- 👀 I’m interested in Streaming
+- 👀 I’m a streamer and an artist
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on FiveM projects
-- 📫 How to reach me on discord: Skyla_Fox#0048
+- 📫 How to reach me on discord: .skylaaa

 <!---
 SkylaaaX/SkylaaaX is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.